Extrememist/dogecoin-python/doc/_sources/usage.txt

   rpcuser=anything
   rpcpassword=anything

-Once that is done, the easiest way to check whether Dogecoin accepts remote commands is by running Dogecoin again, with the command (and any parameters) as arguments.
+Once that is done, the easiest way to check whether bitbean accepts remote commands is by running bitbean again, with the command (and any parameters) as arguments.
 For example:

 ::

-  $ dogecoind getinfo
+  $ bitbeand getinfo

 Connecting to the wallet from Python
 -------------------------------------

 There are two functions for this:

-*Connecting to local dogecoin instance*
+*Connecting to local bitbean instance*
-  Use the function :func:`~dogecoinrpc.connect_to_local`.
-This automagically sorts out the connection to a dogecoin process running on the current machine, for the current user.
+  Use the function :func:`~bitbeanrpc.connect_to_local`.
+This automagically sorts out the connection to a bitbean process running on the current machine, for the current user.

   ::

-    conn = dogecoinrpc.connect_to_local()
+    conn = bitbeanrpc.connect_to_local()

-*Connecting to a remote dogecoin instance*
+*Connecting to a remote bitbean instance*
-  Use the function :func:`~dogecoinrpc.connect_to_remote`.
+  Use the function :func:`~bitbeanrpc.connect_to_remote`.
 For this function it is neccesary to explicitly specify a hostname and port to connect to, and to provide user credentials for logging in.

   ::

-    conn = dogecoinrpc.connect_to_remote('foo', 'bar', host='payments.yoyodyne.com', port=8332)
+    conn = bitbeanrpc.connect_to_remote('foo', 'bar', host='payments.yoyodyne.com', port=8332)

 How to use the API